datawire/microcosm/README.md

    `export DATAWIRE_TOKEN='your_token_here'`

+2. Install the required Python packages.
+   `pip install -r requirements.txt`

-2. Launch a scenario.
+3. Launch a scenario.
 The simple scenario launches 5 microservices.

    `python microcosmctl.py run scenarios/countdown.yml`

-3. Connect to the edge microservice and get the result.
+4. Connect to the edge microservice and get the result.
 Generally this is printed as the first deployed service by the `microcosmctl.py` tool.

    `curl http://127.0.0.1:5000`